 - Pain relief.
 Give your child a dose of ibuprofen (Motrin or Advil).
 This will both help the pain and decrease the inflammation.

 - Calm yourself and your child.

 - Assess the burn.
-There are several degrees of burn.
+There are three degrees of burn.

 - First degree burns.
 This is simply redness, with no blistering.
 This type of burn never leaves a scar if properly treated.

 - Second-degree burns.
 This is redness with blistering of the skin and is usually the most painful type of burn.
 With proper treatment, this type of burn almost never leaves a scar.
 NEVER pop the blisters.